greenbone/openvas-scanner/doc/redis_data_model.md

 ## DB 0: In-Use List

-In DB 0 there is only one hash type entry called “GVM.__GlobalDBIndex”.
+In DB 0 there is only one hash type entry called `GVM.__GlobalDBIndex`.
 In this hash is stored a list of in-use DBs.
 As this is the initial DB, OpenVAS Scanner never tries to take it for another purpose.
 Each time in which OpenVAS Scanner needs to set a new KB, it will start to search from DB 1.